SEI-TAS/kalki-umboxes/README.md

 Parameters that will usually need to be configured:
  - <b>data_node_ip</b>: the IP address of the Data Node through the control plane.
+ - <b>db_host</b>: the IP address or hostname of the DB server.
+Usually localhost, but it has to be kalki-db if using Docker.
+ - <b>db_port</b>: Usually the default port can be used.
  - <b>db_name, db_user, db_password</b>: need to be consistent with the actual DB information being used.
  - <b>db_recreate, db_root_password</b>: only needed if we want DNI to forcefully drop and recreate the DB.
  - <b>db_setup</b>: only needed if we want DNI to create all tables and DB items (should only be used once).